"Is it possible to create audio and video content on Ubuntu?"

 Top 3.
 PiTiVi Video Editor

 This tool helps with basic editing work - video trimming, splitting, snapping, mixing, etc. Control and edit sound using audio waveforms directly from the timeline.
 Supporting automatic backup, it eases Retrieving your work anytime from the library.
+Its beginner-friendly interface and editing tutorials make users without any experience in editing explore video editing field.

 - Keyframe curves